-Does it Become Riskier and Potentially More Expensive to Take out ATE Insurance Late in the Process?
+Does it Become Riskier and More Expensive to Take out an ATE Policy Late in the Process?

 Despite the Callery ruling, an informal practice has grown up of solicitors purchasing their client’s ATE Insurance policy only at a later stage - generally when Court proceedings are issued or sometimes even later - once it is apparent that the claim is becoming complex or risky.

 The Courts have confirmed that it is permissible to purchase After the Event Insurance late in the day.
 However, the general disadvantage of insuring late is that a high level of costs will have been incurred by this time, and the risks of losing are considerable, so the ATE insurer’s vetting procedure is likely to be extremely rigorous and the After the Event Insurance premium will be very high in comparison to what is normally a fixed standard premium if the ATE Insurance policy is purchased at the outset.

 The difficulty will lie firstly in convincing the insurer that the claim is still likely to succeed, and secondly in convincing your client (who has to pay the ATE Insurance premium) who will argue that it would have been much cheaper if you had taken out the After the Event Insurance policy at the outset!